 Using grey water can cut down on water supplies during drought conditions.
 It can also cut down on the wattage used in a household.
 This saves energy while cutting down on the cost of utilities.

 It is always better to use organic, biodegradable, low-phosphate soaps when reusing gray water.
 Many people just use the water straight to the garden or onto the lawn.
-Added fertilizers like calcium sulfate can be added to help adjust the pH levels.
-Bleach also should not be used if the water is to be used on plants of any kind.
+Fertilizers like calcium sulfate can be added to help adjust the pH levels.
+Bleach also should not be used if the water is to be used with plants of any kind.

 Although using grey water is a viable way to save water, some may not agree.
 The laws are changing in a lot of places that allow the use of grey water.
 However, some cities still frown on this idea, so check your local laws first.
 Some cities even consider reusing grey water as theft because the water is city water and can be reclaimed in their water facilities and reused again.